Platform-OS/pos-module-common-styling/README.md

 WIP

-This module contains reusable CSS and JS, which is or will be leveraged by [platformOS modules](https://documentation.platformos.com/developer-guide/modules/platformos-modules#our-modules), and which you wil be able to use in your projects.
-The idea is to provide a consistent and documented way of providing modules which look good from a start and which you can easily customize to fit your needs.
+This module contains reusable CSS and JS, which are or will be leveraged by [platformOS modules](https://documentation.platformos.com/developer-guide/modules/platformos-modules#our-modules), and which you will be able to use in your projects.
+The idea is to provide a consistent and documented way of providing modules that look good from the start and which you can easily customize to fit your needs.

 This module follows the [platformOS DevKit best practices](https://documentation.platformos.com/developer-guide/modules/platformos-modules).